Welcome to today's edition of the Rush 24-7 podcast.

 We believe competition and choice should be the way forward versus price controls that lead to rationing.

-We also propose, as one of our hallmark issues to get to economic growth and job creation to reform the tax system.
+We also propose, as one of our hallmark issues to get to economic growth and job creation, to reform the tax system.

-A 10% bracket in a 25% bracket for individuals and a 25% bracket for corporations, which is at the international average, and going to a territorial system.
+We propose to collapse the six different tax brackets into two rates, a 10% bracket and a 25% bracket for individuals and a 25% bracket for corporations, which is at the international average and going to a territorial system.

 Right.